Nintendo Switch Online: History

-In September 2018, Nintendo Switch consoles imported to China started experiencing connectivity issues there, due to the Nintendo Switch Online service using Google's servers, which are blocked in China.
-The service officially launched in South Korea and Hong Kong, on April 23, 2019.
+In September 2018, same month as the Nintendo Switch Online service had its full launch, Nintendo Switch consoles imported to mainland China started experiencing connectivity issues, due to the Nintendo Switch Online service using Google's servers, which are blocked in China.
+The Nintendo Switch would eventually officially launch in China on December 10, 2019, with Tencent providing free network services powered by WeChat, in lieu of the Nintendo Switch Online service.
+These network services will be discontinued by May 15, 2026.

+Subsequently, the Nintendo Switch Online service officially launched in South Korea and Hong Kong on April 23, 2019, in Israel on August 20, 2019, in Taiwan on September 9, 2025, and in Singapore, Malaysia, and Thailand on November 18, 2025.
+The service was officially suspended in Russia on May 31, 2023, due to payment processors discontinuing business in the market for more than a year following the 2022 invasion in Ukraine.

 On September 5, 2019, Super NES games were added to the service under a separate app.
 On December 1, 2020, the 11.0.0 software update for the Nintendo Switch system software was released, which added a Nintendo Switch Online app to the console's home screen.